omis-mamouni/alx-low_level_programming/README.md

 # 0x00.
 C - Hello, World

 ## Description
-What you should learn from this project:
+What I learn from this project

-* How to compile using gcc
-* What is the alx C coding style and how to check your code with betty-style

----
+ *C basics

 ### 0. [Preprocessor](./0-preprocessor)
 * Write a script that runs a C file through the preprocessor and save the result into another file.